django-cms/django-cms/docs/index.rst

 Why django CMS?
 ***************

-django CMS is a battle-tested CMS platform that powers sites both large and small.
+django CMS is a well-tested CMS platform that powers sites both large and small.
 Here are a few of the key features:

-* robust internationalization (i18n) support for creating multilingual sites
+* robust internationalisation (i18n) support for creating multilingual sites
 * virtually unlimited undo history, allowing editors to revert to a previous version
 * front-end editing, providing rapid access to the content management interface